 Cost in Conclusion

-In conclusion, the cost of installing a central heating system will vary depending on the size of your house and your needs.
+The overall cost of installing a central heating system will vary depending on the size of your house and your needs.
 In general, the large central heating companies will be marginally more expensive than independent plumbers, especially if you hire a reliable local plumber and acquire the parts yourself.

 Nevertheless, the piece of mind from having all the fitting carried out by a well-known brand can be a great comfort to many, and reduces the worry of if things do not go as planned.
 To get the best deal for your central heating, always get as many quotes as possible from as many reliable sources, and decide your yourself what is best for you.